Public says goodbye to 2016 at annual Good Riddance Day

-TIMES SQUARE, Manhattan --With the most recent string of celebrity deaths in George Michael and Star Wars star Carrie Fisher, as well as a year marked by controversial events, many around the world are ready to say goodbye to 2016.
+TIMES SQUARE, Manhattan --With the most recent string of celebrity deaths, including George Michael and Star Wars star Carrie Fisher, as well as a year marked by controversial events, many around the world are ready to say goodbye to 2016.

 New York City kicked off the New Year festivities early with the 10th Annual Good Riddance Day in Times Square Wednesday.
 Organizers handed out paper for participants to write down bad memories, jokes and experiences to shred and forget, and even offered a hammer to smash small symbolic items and start from scratch, literally, in the new year.